Barrier States Theory for Safety-Critical Multi-Objective Control: Problem Statement

-which is referred to as the safety condition. \end{definition} It is worth noting that in the above definitions, the closed loop system is required to admit a unique solution which is assured by Lipchitz continuity of the controller and the system's dynamics.
+which is referred to as the safety condition. \end{definition} It is worth noting that in the above definitions, the closed-loop system is required to admit a unique solution for which local Lipschitz continuity of $f\big(x(t),K(x(t))\big)$ is a sufficient condition \cite{blanchini1999set}.